• Skip to primary navigation

 Kāore he raru – not a problem!
 If you don’t have any milk powder in your whare (house), do not drive to the supermarket to buy some.
 All you need to do is swap the paura miraka (milk powder) for 1/4 cup of puehu parāoa (flour).

-What type of chocolate is best for this recipe?
+What type of chocolate is best for the Chocolate Star Bread?

 I don’t like hazelnut, can I change the flavour?